lsc-project/lsc-executable-plugin/doc/bash-ldapclients.md

 Variables
 ---------

-Use plugin service variables to declare the LDAP parameters variables:
+Use plugin service variables to declare the LDAP parameters:

 ```
   <exec:variables>